Developer group chats

 How to use the public channels

-The Discord server has channels for various topics relating to MuseScore and its development.
-The description at the top of each channel page will tell you what it is for.
+The Discord server has multiple channels for text and voice chat.
+You can join a channel by selecting it in the channel list on the left of the screen.
+The description at the top of each channel page will tell you what that channel is used for.

-You can mute notifications for a particular channel via the bell icon (🔔) in the top right of the channel page.
-You will still be notified when somebody mentions you with @username.
+You can pause notifications for a particular channel via the bell icon (🔔) in the top right of the channel page, or for the server as a whole by clicking on the server name "MuseScore" and choosing "Notification Settings".
+We recommend setting it to "Only @mentions" so that you will still be notified when somebody mentions you with @username.

 You can also enable video in the voice chat or start screen sharing.
 During video calls, you will probably want to disable the option "Show non-video participants", which is available via a three dots menu in the top right.